tskit-dev/msprime/docs/tutorial.rst

 in bases, and may be a floating point number.
 If ``length`` is not supplied, it is assumed to be 1.
 The ``recombination_rate`` parameter specifies the rate of crossing over per base per generation, and is zero by default.
-See the :ref:`sec-api` for a discussion of the precise recombination model used.
+See the :ref:`sec_api` for a discussion of the precise recombination model used.

 Here, we simulate the trees across over a 10kb region with a recombination